 - They have a limited space, which limits the number of travelers.

-- Some truck campers can be extremely expensive even though they have similar features of a travel trailer.
+- Some truck campers can be extremely expensive even though they have features similar to those of a travel trailer.

-- They are quite tall in general.
-Hence, it limits access, particularly in forest areas.
+- They are pretty tall in general.
+Hence, access is limited, particularly in forest areas.

 - Because of motorized mechanisms, the cost of repair increases.